CiviWiki/OpenCiviWiki/CONTRIBUTING.md

 To use the `.editorconfig` file in VS Code, install the [`EditorConfig for VS Code`](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) extension.
 See the [EditorConfig documentation](https://editorconfig.org/) for more information.

-#### Pycharm
+#### PyCharm

-To use the `.editorconfig` file in Pycharm, enable the [`EditorConfig`](https://plugins.jetbrains.com/plugin/7294-editorconfig) plugin.
+To use the `.editorconfig` file in PyCharm, enable the [`EditorConfig`](https://plugins.jetbrains.com/plugin/7294-editorconfig) plugin.
 See the [IntelliJ IDEA EditorConfig documentation](https://www.jetbrains.com/help/idea/editorconfig.html) for more information.